microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ```sh
     set_sap_download_credentials.sh [SAP_ID] [SAP_ID_password] template-sn1
     ```

-1. In the SSH session to the Azure VM, run the following to generate the name of the storage account that will host the SAP media files and add it to the Azure Resource Manager template you are using in this deployment:

-    ```sh
-    STORAGE_ACCOUNT_NAME=hana$RANDOM$RANDOM$RANDOM
-    sed -i "s/VAR_STORAGE_ACCOUNT_NAME/$STORAGE_ACCOUNT_NAME/" ./deploy/template_samples/template-sn1.json
-    ```

 1. In the SSH session to the Azure VM, run the following to initialize Terraform environment: